Dubai property market 2025

 4. Average freehold villa prices: $871,000

 This pattern—falling transaction volume concurrent with rising average prices—suggests market segmentation and demand exhaustion at accessible price points.
-Independent analysts describe this as analogous to a bread line where only $50 loaves remain: the queue thins dramatically, average spend increases, but the customer base has not become wealthier—affordable inventory has simply been depleted.
+Affordable inventory has simply been depleted in prime zones.

 1. Entry-level freehold villas: AED 2.5 million - AED 4 million